 According to Forbes’ findings, “while hourly labor costs in Germany range from €40-€52, the costs decrease to €13 per hour in Hungary, and to below €5 per hour in Romania and Bulgaria.”

-The upcoming changes certainly bring excitement about the brand in the region.
-Moreover, the automaker is not only increasing its brand value but also disrupting the manufacturing environment in a positive way.
+The prospect of changes certainly brought excitement about the brand in the region.
+Moreover, the automaker was not only increasing its brand value but also disrupting the manufacturing environment in a positive way.

 Thanks to the Gyor production plant, Audi won the title of the “most attractive employer” in Hungary six years in a row.
 In that sense, the automaker’s presence in the region contributes more to the overall brand image than the monthly balance sheet.

-Whether it is your neighbor’s old car or an old car from your neighbor country, it doesn’t matter.
-The point is that the car is cheap and it isn’t falling apart (just yet).
+Whether it is your neighbor’s old car or an old car from the neighboring country, it doesn’t matter.
+The point is that the car is cheap and isn’t falling apart (just yet).
 Who cares that there are a million newer models somewhere out there in the West?
-As long as it can handle your trip to the seaside, you’ll take it.
+As long as it can handle your trip to the beach, you’ll take it.

-The Division between East and West
+The real division between East and West

-Priorities vs. Realities
+Priorities vs. realities

 But the main focus in the region is still on mobility.
 As more people look for job opportunities outside of their local community, mobility solutions become a necessity.
 Cheap mobility solutions, to be precise.
 This alignment of priorities puts factors such as depreciation and CO2 emissions further down the checklist.

-Electric vehicles are also just a dream to the majority of countries in the post-Soviet bloc.
+Electric vehicles are also just a dream for the majority of countries in the post-Soviet bloc.
 At the same time, however, the West already considers them a common sight in the streets.
 The consciousness about the environmental impact of cars is much higher among people in Western Europe than in the East.
 Some even consider the flow of second-hand cars to the Eastern region as an act of exporting pollution.

-It’s not that the people in the East are less educated or poorly informed.
+But it’s not that the people in the East are less educated or poorly informed.
 It’s just that their priorities are still focused on practicalities rather than self-actualization.
 This scheme of things largely defines their choice for second-hand vehicles.

 Some Central and Eastern European (CEE) countries — notably the Czech Republic and Slovakia — are exporting large numbers of vehicles while their domestic markets remain small.
 These two countries produce more than five times their levels of domestic demand.
 Therefore, plants in these countries operate almost entirely independently of the local market, relying on high demand in the destination countries in Western Europe.

 As one might expect, the three big countries Poland, the Czech Republic, and Hungary are the predominant sales markets, accounting for nearly 80% of all new car registrations in the Eastern region.
 The others still rely on their cousins who travel West to bring the second-hand option with the best price-quality ratio.

 As economic activity begins to pick up in Eastern Europe, combined with lower vehicle ownership rates, automakers and dealers hope to see an increase in sales.
 With wages as low as €5, however, this might be hard.
-People in these countries do not believe in big automotive companies because they seem too fancy for them.
+People in these countries do not believe in big automotive companies because they seem way out of range.

-The Glorious Life of a VW Golf
+The glorious life of a VW Golf

 This is why the Volkswagen Golf has been topping the monthly sales figures in Eastern European countries for all models for a very long time.
-The Volkswagen Golf VII was even announced European car of the year in 2013.
-In Bulgaria, for example, The Volkswagen is the brand that dominates the auto park in the country.
-In 2016, there were more than 485,000 VW vehicles in the country.
-For comparison, Audi was enjoying less than a third of this number (a little over 176,000).
-Reality is nobody would mind driving an Audi.
-But few can actually afford one.
-Even if it’s second-hand.
+The Volkswagen Golf VII even became the European car of the year in 2013.

 The Indian Summer in the East

 We can’t keep our eyes closed to the potential safety and environmental threats old vehicles cause, however.
-There must be active control of the import of second-hand vehicles in the East in order to ensure their good quality and reliability.
+There must be active control of the import of second-hand vehicles in the East to ensure quality and reliability.
 And we hope to see serious regulations passed soon.